w3c/wai-curricula/content/designer/navigation.md

 {% include excol.html type="middle" %}

 Introduce other navigational mechanisms that may be used depending on the characteristics of the website or application.
-Emphasize that different groups of users rely on different navigational mechanisms, so designers need to assess which ones to use to favor various user experiences.
+Explain that different groups of users rely on different navigational mechanisms.
+Discuss how to assess and balance which ones to use to favor various user experiences while avoiding distractions and unnecessary noise.

 #### Learning Outcomes for Topic